Tim Lenton: Background

-Gaia Hypothesis
+Gaia hypothesis

-Lenton has taken an interest in the Gaia Hypothesis for much of his career.
-Early in his career, in the journal Nature, Lenton addressed a concern that the Gaia Hypothesis was incompatible with the theory of natural selection by demonstrating that a model based on Daisyworld was strengthened by incorporating natural selection.
-Lenton, with Andy Watson, co-authored the book Revolutions that Made the Earth; it expands on the ideas of James Lovelock on the Gaia Hypothesis, by highlighting mechanisms by which the Earth system has been stabilised by negative feedbacks throughout Earth history.
+Lenton has taken an interest in the Gaia hypothesis for much of his career.
+Early in his career, in the journal Nature, Lenton addressed a concern that the Gaia hypothesis was incompatible with the theory of natural selection by demonstrating that a model based on Daisyworld was strengthened by incorporating natural selection.
+In the same year, Lenton co-authored the paper "Spora and Gaia" with W. D. Hamilton, proposing that marine algae's tendency to release dimethyl sulfide, which in turn acts as a chemical precursor for cloud condensation nuclei, is an adaptive trait, as the algae can use the clouds to disperse themselves around the world.
+Lenton, with Andy Watson, co-authored the book Revolutions that Made the Earth; it expands on the ideas of James Lovelock on the Gaia hypothesis, by highlighting mechanisms by which the Earth system has been stabilised by negative feedbacks throughout Earth history.

+Climate change

+Impacts

+Lenton has participated in studies of possible population displacement due to climate change.

+Tipping points

+Lenton has been called 'a leading tipping point expert'.

+Lenton was awarded the OBE in the 2025 Birthday Honours, for services to understanding climate tipping points.